 Fasting can be a powerful tool in one’s wellness optimization toolkit to provide a nice metabolic reset.
 I’ve demonstrated this in other personal experiments involving both intermittent fasting (IF) and Fasting Mimicking Diet (FMD).
-But what about a water-only fast?
+But what about a water fast?

 |Time (hours)||Glucose (mg/dL)||Glucose (mmol/L)||Ketones (mmol/L)||GKI||Weight|